-Orientation is mandatory for all first-time externs.
+Orientation is mandatory for all first-time externs and counts for part of your seminar credit.
 Students will be excused only in extenuating circumstances of a serious nature.
 Orientation will help ensure that you understand the program's requirements, ethical considerations, and more.
 The date of orientation is determined and published on the Legal Externship Program's website at least one semester prior, and often earlier, to the relevant semester of the externship.
 For spring and fall, it is typically the Thursday or Friday morning before classes for the semester begin.
-For summer orientation, it is typically the Thursday after finals end.
-Part-time students do not have to participate in Orientation live but will have a make-up.
+For summer orientation, it is typically the

+Thursday after finals end.
+Part-time students do not have to participate in Orientation live but will have a required make-up.